-10. Teenage Mutant Ninja Turtles 29 — Ross Campbell
+10. Teenage Mutant Ninja Turtles 29 — Sophie Campbell

-Ross Campbell did the art for a handful of the TMNT microseries issues in the past, but issue 29 marks his first foray into drawing the main series.
-His story arc is the tried and true Northampton story, where the Turtles sit quietly and lick their wounds.
+Sophie Campbell did the art for a handful of the TMNT microseries issues in the past, but issue 29 marks her first foray into drawing the main series.
+Her story arc is the tried and true Northampton story, where the Turtles sit quietly and lick their wounds.
 They’re recovering from the Mateus Santoluoco-drawn City Fall arc.
 We are well-documented as loving Santoluoco’s art, but Campbell brings a more vulnerable look to the series and this beautifully watercolored cover wears that vulnerability like like a badge of honor.